Woutitit/woutitit.github.io/songwriting-checklist.md

 - Boost important frequencies, cut redundant ones.
 - If element doesn't sit in mix, the workflow is usually Volume > EQ > Compression > FX.
 - Saturate transients to keep transients but gain headroom.
+- Boost high-end/low-end of kick and/or cut mids and/or use transient processor.

 ## Production
 - Layering.
 Layer plucks with sustains, octaves up/down, interesting timbres.